Girik2920/Abstractive-Summarization-Metrics/README.md

 ## License

-This project is provided for educational purposes.
+This project is for educational purposes.

 ## Acknowledgments